mozilla-services/syncstorage-rs/docs/src/introduction.md

   --data "{\"createStatement\":\"CREATE DATABASE \`$DATABASE_ID\`\",\"extraStatements\":$DDL_STATEMENTS}"
 ```

 Note that, again, you may set `DATABASE_ID` to your liking.
-Make sure that the `database_url` config variable reflects your choice of project name, instance name, and database name (i.e. it should be of the format `spanner://projects/<your project ID here>/instances/<your instance ID here>/databases/<your database ID here>`).
+Make sure that the `database_url` config variable in your `local.toml` file reflects your choice of project name, instance name, and database name (i.e. it should be of the format `spanner://projects/<your project ID here>/instances/<your instance ID here>/databases/<your database ID here>`).

-To run an application server that points to the local Spanner emulator:
+To run the application server that points to the local Spanner emulator:

 ```sh
 SYNC_SYNCSTORAGE__SPANNER_EMULATOR_HOST=localhost:9010 make run_spanner